eliotharper/pi-doorbell/README.md

 python doorbell.py
 ```

 It's recommended that you add the following line to your crontab file (edit using `crontab -e` command) to ensure that the script runs on startup.
+Alternatively, review [other options](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/) for running scripts on startup.

 ```
-@reboot cd /home/pi/Scripts && python doorbell.py
+@reboot sudo python /home/pi/Scripts/doorbell.py
 ```